 Facts you should know when working with an x-ray device

-Radiation is energy travelling through space, we’re exposed to it everyday.
+Radiation is energy traveling through space, we’re exposed to it everyday.
 But every child knows that there are several forms of radiation – some are dangerous, some are not and in most cases the dose is the most important factor.
 If you work with radiation every day, the following information might be interesting and helpful.

 Radiation and Life

-Radiation is energy travelling through space.
+Radiation is energy traveling through space.
 Sunshine is one of the most familiar forms of radiation.
 It delivers light, heat and suntans.
 We control its effect on us with sunglasses, shade, air conditioners, hats, clothes and sunscreen.
-There would be no life on earth without lots of sunlight, but we have increasingly recognised that too much of it on our persons is not a good thing.
+There would be no life on earth without lots of sunlight, but we have increasingly recognized that too much of it on our persons is not a good thing.
 In fact it may be dangerous, so we control our exposure to it.

 Sunshine consists of radiation in a range of wavelengths from long-wave infra-red to shorter wavelength ultraviolet.
 Beyond ultraviolet are higher energy kinds of radiation which are used in medicine and which we all get in low doses from space, from the air, and from the earth.
 Collectively we can refer to these kinds of radiation as ionising radiation.
 It can cause damage to matter, particularly living tissue.
 At high levels it is therefore dangerous, so it is necessary to control our exposure.
 Living things have evolved in an environment which has significant levels of ionising radiation.
 Furthermore, many of us owe our lives and health to such radiation produced artificially.
 Medical and dental X-rays discern hidden problems.
 Other radiation is used to diagnose ailments and some people are treated with radiation to cure disease.
 We all benefit from a multitude of products and services made possible by the careful use of radioactive materials.

 Background radiation is that which is naturally and inevitably present in our environment.
 Levels of this can vary greatly.
-People living in granite areas or on mineralised sands receive more terrestrial radiation than others, while people living or working at high altitudes receive more cosmic radiation.
+People living in granite areas or on mineralized sands receive more terrestrial radiation than others, while people living or working at high altitudes receive more cosmic radiation.
 A lot of our natural exposure is due to radon, a gas which seeps from the earth’s crust and is present in the air we breathe.

 Ionising radiation occurs in two forms – rays and particles, at the high frequency end of the energy spectrum.
 Ionising radiation produces electrically-charged particles called ions in the materials it strikes.
 This process is called ionisation. lonising radiation has the ability to affect the large chemical molecules of which all living things are made and so cause changes which are biologically important.